craigahobbs/chisel/_sources/spec.rst.txt

 --------

 Chisel specification language comments are lines beginning with the "#" character preceded only by whitespace.
-Comments are interpreted as markdown text lines to be applied to the next specification definition.
+Comments are interpreted as documentation markdown text lines to be applied to the next specification definition.
 If you want a non-documentation comment use the "#-" form of commment.